Hexilee/unhtml/README.md

 #### Selector

-This package base on `github.com/PuerkitoBio/goquery` and supports standard css selector.
+This package is based on `github.com/PuerkitoBio/goquery` and supports standard css selectors.

-You can define selector of a field in tag, like this
+You can define selectors of a field in tags, like this:

 ```go
 type (